 |Select 12 credits from the following:||12|

-Students should propose a Dissertation Committee to the Director of the Doctoral Program and the Dean who then formally appoint the committee.
+Students should propose a Dissertation Committee to the Graduate Program Director and the Dean who then formally appoint the committee.
 This must be done prior to taking the comprehensive exam.
 The Dissertation Committee must include a chairperson from among S-CAR graduate faculty and at least two other members of the graduate faculty, one of whom must be a non-S-CAR Mason faculty member.
-The Dean will inform the student, committee members, and Director of the Doctoral Program when the committee has been appointed.
+The Dean will inform the student, committee members, and Graduate Program Director when the committee has been appointed.

-A signed cover page from that proposal must be filed with the Doctoral Director.
+A signed cover page from that proposal must be filed with the the Graduate Program DIrector.
 Failure to complete the formation of a committee and an approved proposal by the end of the 12-month period will result in the candidate's dismissal from the doctoral program.
 (Candidates may appeal to the Dean a further extension of this dissertation preparation period, but such appeals will be allowed only on grounds of documented illness, family emergency, or military deployment).
 Candidates should consult thesis.gmu.edu/ to ensure the proposal is in the correct format and has been submitted to all the appropriate offices.

 Writing the Dissertation and its Defense